joesteele/click/README.md

 Sets up a structure for jQuery, Underscore, and Backbone loaded with RequireJS, Handlebars for templates, tested with Mocha, and SCSS used for styles.

-The grunt.js file includes tasks to compile the SCSS, CoffeeScript and Handlebars templates, run the tests, build the project, and watch the files for changes to automatically compile them and reload the browser via LiveReload.
+The grunt.js file includes tasks to compile the SCSS, CoffeeScript, and Handlebars templates, run the tests, build the project, and watch the files for changes to automatically compile them and reload the browser via LiveReload.